The $5,000 increase per year applies to all fellows holding a Postdoctoral Fellowship as of the 2014 competition.

 NSERC will provide up to 10 supplements valued at $10,000 per year for two years to successful applicants to its postdoctoral fellowships competition who have specified a location of tenure for the award in the People’s Republic of China.
 Refer to the Canada-China Postdoctoral Fellowships Supplement for more details.

 |How to Apply||See below|

 Form 201 – Application for a Postgraduate Scholarship or Postdoctoral FellowshipTo create Form 201, select On-line System Login.
-To view forms and instructions, select PDF Forms and Instructions.
+To view instructions, select PDF Forms and Instructions.

 To be considered eligible for support, as of the deadline date of the year in which you apply, you must:

 If you anticipate taking less than a full year of maternity leave, you are expected to submit your application during the two year eligibility window.
 If you are successful in obtaining an award, you can defer it for reasons of maternity or child-rearing.
 Refer to the Award Holder’s Guide for Postdoctoral Fellowship for more information.

 For degree programs you have completed, provide the date on which all the requirements of your degree were met, including the successful defence and submission of the corrected copy of your thesis (in accordance with your university's regulations).
 It is not the conferred or convocation date indicated on your transcript.
 The Faculty of Graduate Studies (or its equivalent) may be asked to confirm the date the degree requirements were met.

 You can only apply once to the PDF Program; however, applicants whose first PDF application was submitted prior to the 2013 competition may submit a second application provided they are within the eligibility window.

 Note: You may submit only one application per year to one granting agency (NSERC or the Canadian Institutes of Health Research or the Social Sciences and Humanities Research Council).